ywang485/pbcplus2pomdp/README.md

 # pbcplus2pomdp

-Python scripts that translate probabilistic action descriptions in pBC+ to POMDP models.
+Python scripts that translate probabilistic action descriptions in pBC+ (encodede as lpmln programs) to POMDP models.
 The outputs are .pomdp files that can be used as input to POMDP solver APPL (https://github.com/AdaCompNUS/sarsop).

 ## Usage